ZhgChg.Li

 App Store Connect API Webhook Notification Payload

-Here are several event Payloads received during the App upload and review submission process, provided for your direct reference in automation development.
+Here are some collected event Payloads received during the App upload and review process, provided for your direct reference in automation development.

-Webhook only sends event and status names, without other detailed information such as version number or rejection reasons; we need to call the App Store Connect API ourselves using the Relationships Link in the Event Payload to get complete information.
+Webhooks only send event and status names, without other detailed information such as version number or rejection reasons; we need to call the App Store Connect API ourselves using the Relationships Link in the Event Payload to get the full details.

 Build Version Upload — Process Complete